Norvik-Alexian/visualization/README.md

 Working with regular expressions will be one of the major aspects of parsing log files.
 Regular expressions are a really powerful pattern matching technique which can be used to extract and find patterns in semi-structured and unstructured data.

+## Loading and Viewing the NASA Log Dataset
+Given that our data is stored, let’s load it into a DataFrame.
+We’ll do this in steps.
+Let's load the log data file names in our disk.
+Now, we’ll use `sqlContext.read.text()` or `spark.read.text()` to read the text file.
+This will produce a DataFrame with a single string column called value.
+This allows us to see the schema for our log data which apparently looks like text data which we shall inspect soon.
+We can view the type of data structure holding our log data too.

+After load the data, now we can take a peek at the actual log data in our dataframe which definitely looks like standard server log data which is semi-structured and we will definitely need to do some data processing and wrangling before this can be useful.